Texas Roadhouse Rolls Copycat

 We’ve made them so much in the week, I think I gained 12 pounds!
 They are absolutely delicious!
 You will never regret having these and eating them because they are worth every calorie!

 - 1/2 c. warm water

 - 2 c. milk, scalded then cooled to room temperature

 - 6-7 c. flour

 - 2 tsp. salt

 - 1/2 c. honey

 - Place milk in a saucepan over medium heat.
 Bring to a boil and remove from heat.
-Allow to cool slightly.
+Allow cooling slightly.